Table of Contents

 How can digital accessibility benefit everyone, especially those with disabilities?
 One key approach is incorporating breadcrumbs in web design, a strategy essential for supporting digital accessibility.
 It’s a goal every company should aspire to.
 This article provides best practice for breadcrumb navigation and tips for using breadcrumbs in web design effectively.
 So let’s begin with a basic definition.

-Web breadcrumbs are a type of navigational aid commonly used in web design to help visitors locate their current position within a website.
-They’re small pieces of text that appear at the top of a web page and typically link back to the home page.
+Website breadcrumbs are a type of navigational aid.
+They’re commonly used in web design to help visitors locate their current position within a website.
+Website breadcrumbs are small pieces of text that appear at the top of a web page and typically link back to the home page.

 Breadcrumbs are usually a horizontal path of links, with the current page being the last link in the chain.
 This site navigation helps end users retrace their steps and reminds them where they are on your site.

 So, why are they called breadcrumbs?
 Remember the story of Hansel and Gretel?
 Hansel dropped bread pieces on the ground so they could trace their steps home if they got lost in the woods.
 That’s what inspired the breadcrumbs on websites today.

 So what exactly is breadcrumb navigation?
 And how does this all relate to helping people with disabilities?

 Breadcrumb Navigation Examples: The UX Factor